(The deadline for completed work is the 19th of October. Work can be left at the Rural City of Wangaratta offices or to David Godkin by arrangement)

 STEPS TO TAKE:

-Choose a window shape from the selection, in fact, take as many as you like, to share with family and friends.
+DOWNLOAD YOUR WINDOW TEMPLATES and choose a window shape, in fact, take as many as you like, to share with family and friends.

 Decide on what you’re going to draw, something that creates music, your stereo, mobile phone, a pair of headsets, kitchen appliances, the dog barking, or even someone snoring!